mwz-cg/playground-react/markdowns/1-introduction.md

-This playground aims to show you how to React quickly by covering what I consider to be the most important aspects of the library in a straight to the point manner.
+This playground aims to show you how to write a React application quickly by covering what I consider to be the most important aspects of the library in a straight to the point manner.
 This chapter is an introduction to React.

-# Differences with frameworks
+# Why learn React?

 When you look for comparisons between front-end frameworks, React is often compared with frameworks such as AngularJS (1.x), Angular (2/4), Vue, Ember, etc. that are using some variation of MVC/MVP/MVW (Model-View-Controller/Presenter/Whatever).
 This is not entirely fair, given that React is not really a framework, but instead "a JavaScript library for building user interfaces".
 This follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy): do one thing, and do it well.
 This also means that when you build an application with React, you will typically use React + other libraries, which is why you often hear about React + Redux for instance.

-In this playground you will learn why React is often praised, and sometimes hated.
+The fact that React is "just" a library makes it very compelling to learn: the API surface is quite small, and you can quickly decide if you like it or not.
+The functional nature of React components, with local state, immutable parameters, and no side effects, combined with a unidirectional data flow, lead to better code and fewer bugs and is interesting to learn if you haven't used functional programming before.
+Finally, the community around React is very active and it has a rich ecosystem that you can benefit from and contribute to.

 # Principles of React

 ## Component-based

 A user interface in React is built with components.
 A component has its own mutable state, and it cannot modify the state of other components.
-It now seems logical, but remember that when React was released the most used framework was AngularJS with 2-way binding by default.
-A component can include other components and specify values based on its own state.
+It now seems logical, but remember that when React was released the most used framework was AngularJS with 2-way binding by default, and components written as directives modifying the DOM (components were only introduced in AngularJS 1.5 released in early 2016).
+A React component can include other components and specify values based on its own state.

 ## Virtual DOM